zzyzek/sandbox/rprp/README.md

 Rectangular Partitions of Rectilinear Polygons
 ===

-I'm still trying to make sense of this but I think I might have a basic undrestanding now.
+I'm still trying to make sense of this but I think I might have a basic understanding now.

 Consider a rectilinear polygon, $C = (c _ 0, c _ 1, c _ 2, \dots, c _ {n-1}), c _ k \in \mathbb{Z}^2$.

-Call the induced *grid* as all intersecting points within the polygon from colinear boundary edges extended.
+Call the induced *grid* as all intersecting points within the polygon from co-linear boundary edges extended.

 That is: